-- 2.1 The purpose of a Radiological Environmental Monitoring Program is to provide a basis for evaluating concentrations of radioactive materials and radiation levels in the environment from radiological releases once a reactor is operational. - 2.2 This procedure describes the supplemental and minimum required program, describing sample locations, types of sample locations, methods and frequency of analysis, reporting requirements, performance of land use census, and participation in an interlaboratory comparison program. - 2.3 This procedure also contains the state of California Department of Public Health (CDPH) cross-check program. - 2.4 The program described by this procedure provides measurements of radiation and of radioactive materials in those exposure pathways and for those nuclides that lead to the highest potential radiation exposures of members of the public resulting from plant operation.
-This monitoring program implements section IV.B.2, IV.B.3 and IV.C of Appendix I to 10 CFR 50 and supplements the Radioactive Effluent Control Program.
+- 2.1 The purpose of a REMP is to provide a basis for evaluating concentrations of radioactive materials and radiation levels in the environment from radiological releases once a reactor is operational. - 2.2 This procedure describes the supplemental and minimum required program, including: - Sample locations - Types of sample locations - Methods and frequency of analysis - Reporting requirements - Performance of land use census (LUC) - Participation in an interlaboratory comparison program - 2.3 This procedure contains the state of California Department of Public Health (CDPH) cross-check program. - 2.4 The program described by this procedure provides measurements of radiation and of radioactive materials in those exposure pathways and for those nuclides that lead to the highest potential radiation exposures of members of the public resulting from plant operation. - 2.4.1 This monitoring program implements section IV.B.2, IV.B.3, and IV.C of Appendix I to 10 CFR 50 and supplements the Radioactive Effluent Control Program. - a.
 Guidance for this monitoring program is provided by the Radiological Assessment Branch Technical Position on Radiological Environmental Monitoring, revision 1, November, 1979.
-Due to DCPP site characteristics, some program requirements may vary from the Branch Technical Position on REMP (BTP 1979). - 2.5 The Diablo Canyon ODCM is made up of the following procedures: - 2.5.1 CY2, "Radiological Monitoring and Controls Program" - 2.5.2 CY2.ID1, "Radioactive Effluent Controls Program" - 2.5.3 RP1.ID11, "Environmental Radiological Monitoring Procedure" - 2.5.4 CAP A-8, "Off-site Dose Calculation Procedure"
+Due to DCPP site characteristics, some program requirements may vary from the Branch Technical Position on REMP (BTP 1979). - 2.5 The Diablo Canyon ODCM is made up of the following procedures: - 2.5.1 CY2, "Radiological Monitoring and Controls Program" - 2.5.2 CY2.ID1, "Radioactive Effluent Controls Program" - 2.5.3 RP1.ID11, "Environmental Radiological Monitoring Procedure" - 2.5.4 CAP A-8, "Off-Site Dose Calculation Procedure"

-- 3.1 Broadleaf Vegetation: The leafy portion of plants such as lettuce, cabbage, spinach, or other similar leafy plants, typically used for human consumption. - 3.2 Supplemental Sample: Samples that should be collected when available, but when they are not available, they are not subject to the substitution requirements of Table 1, Note 1.
-These types of samples are specifically designated as "supplemental" in Table 1.
+- 3.1 Broadleaf Vegetation: The leafy portion of plants such as lettuce, cabbage, spinach, or other similar leafy plants, typically used for human consumption. - 3.2 Supplemental Sample: Samples that should be collected when available, but when they are not available, they are not subject to the substitution requirements listed in Attachment 1.
+These types of samples are specifically designated as "supplemental" in Attachment 1.